ysodiqakanni/WexTran/README.md

 ## Running Tests

-No SQL Server required — integration tests use an in-memory database.
+No SQL Server required; integration tests use an in-memory database.

 ```bash
 dotnet test